FreeCAD/FreeCAD/CONTRIBUTING.md

 2. Source code for the main application and related subprojects is hosted on github.com in the FreeCAD organization, hereafter referred to as 'the Platform'.
 3. Problems are discrete, well-defined limitations or bugs.
 4. FreeCAD uses the Platform's issue-tracking system to track problems.
-5. Patches are sets of code changes that resolve a single problem.
+5. Contributions are sets of code changes that resolve a single problem.
-6. FreeCAD uses the Pull Request workflow for evaluating and accepting patches.
+6. FreeCAD uses the Pull Request workflow for evaluating and accepting contributions.

 ## 3. Roles
 1. "User": An member of the wider FreeCAD community who uses the software.
-2. "Contributor":  A person who submits a patch that resolves a previously identified problem.
+2. "Contributor":  A person who submits a contribution that resolves a previously identified problem.
 Contributors do not have commit access to the repository unless they are also Maintainers.
 Everyone, without distinction or discrimination, SHALL have an equal right to become a Contributor.
-3. "Maintainer": A person who merges patches.
+3. "Maintainer": A person who merges contributions.
 Maintainers may or may not be Contributors.
 Their role is to enforce the process.
 Maintainers have commit access to the repository.
 4. "Administrator": Administrators have additional authority to maintain the list of designated Maintainers.

 ## 4. Licensing, Ownership, and Credit